 Also, don't use your business email address for personal use – set up a separate personal email account.
 And if you find yourself dealing with the same emails again and again, create some 'canned responses' so you can quickly respond.

-There are many people who will seek your free advice when you work for yourself.
+Many people will seek your free advice when you work for yourself.
 It comes with the territory.
 Weirdly, I never got asked for help when I worked for someone else, but since launching my own business, there have been many freeloaders wanting my skills and experience without having to pay for it.

 How do you tackle these types?
 Well, I used to help them all – but then I realised how much of my time and energy was being hijacked.
 Life is too short.
 Don't feel guilty about turning people down gently and politely saying no. You will feel liberated when you realise that you're not doing anything wrong by taking back control of your life.
 Read my tips on when and how to say 'no' when freelancing.

 Speaking from experience, 'helping' friends never works.
-You'll end up losing their respect and they'll keep coming back for more.
-This can essentially destroy friendships as you give up your valuable time to work for free.
+You'll end up losing their respect, and they'll keep coming back for more.
+It can destroy friendships as you give up your valuable time to work for free.
 It can leave you feeling bitter and disappointed with them.
 Bottom line?
 Don't mix business with pleasure.

 Sounds a bit blunt, but you have to get into the habit of saying no and not feeling bad about it.
-Besides, if a friend kicks up a fuss – then they're not really a friend are they?
+Besides, if a friend kicks up a fuss – then they're not a friend, are they?

-Get wise at spotting the signs – they normally don't reveal how much budget they have to spend; they normally don't bother with an initial meeting and they're normally very vague.
-Read my tips article on how to spot difficult clients before it's too late for some extra pointers.
+Get wise at spotting the signs – they usually don't reveal how much budget they have to spend, bother with an initial meeting or are vague.
+Read our tips on how to spot demanding clients before it's too late for some extra pointers.

 Get the best of Creative Boom delivered to your inbox weekly